 the burdens.'
 For that is the real challenge for globalisation as we move

-More than 50 years on from gaining independence it can be said that most governments in sub-Saharan African have failed their peoples.
-And there is nothing to suggest that things are going to change any time soon as most African governments are firmly in control of their own destiny.
-Just look at countries like Guatemala, Honduras, El Salvador and Nicaragua in Central America, which have been independent for 175 years and where life for the majority is still a challenge.
-So if we in the West really want to 'Make Poverty History' it is time to tackle this gross inertia across the developing world and, as a carrot, offer poor countries a new radical 'Partnership for Progress.'
+More than 50 years on from gaining independence it can be said that most governments in sub-Saharan African have let their people down - big time.
+And, as most African governments are firmly in control of their own destiny, shamefully, there is nothing to suggest that things are going to change any time soon.
+50 years wasted years may have happened in Africa but take a look over the Atlantic Ocean to Central America.
+Here, after 175 years of independence, life in countries like Guatemala, Honduras, El Salvador and Nicaragua is still a challenge as inequality is pervasive.
+So if we in the North really want to 'Make Poverty History' it is time to tackle this gross inertia across the developing world and, as a carrot, offer poor countries a new radical 'Partnership for Progress.'

-This new approach would see rich countries partnering one-to-one with governments in poor countries with the aim of setting about to provide the basics of life to all inhabitants.
-To be truly effective, however, there needs to be a realisation that this will need an equal partnership with 50:50 input.
-Into this partnership western nations would bring finance and technical expertise whilst poor countries would supply the manpower and authority to get things done.
-In so doing, in no way would the West seek to change the culture of the country insisting only that development has to be made nationwide.
+This new approach would best be done one-to-one and would see rich countries offering partnerships to governments in poor countries, e.g. Finland with Burundi, with the aim of setting about to provide the basics of life for all inhabitants.
+To be truly effective, however, there needs to be a realisation that this will need to be an equal partnership with 50:50 input.
+Into this partnership rich nations would bring finance and technical expertise whilst governments in poor countries would supply the manpower and authority to get things done as well as promising to become less profligate and autocratic.
+In so doing, in no way would rich countries seek to change the culture of the country insisting only that development has to be made nationwide.

 Among the first tasks should be to ensure that supplies of food are adequate and guaranteed.
 Experts suggest that, on average, three times more food could be produced in the developing world if farmers had access to essential inputs: improved seeds, fertilisers, irrigation.
 At the same time encouragement should be given to families to place their plots of land into local co-operatives which would lead to larger fields, increased mechanisation, greater harvests whilst freeing-up children to go to school.

 Steps should also be taken to source and secure water supplies, improve sanitation and encourage good hygiene.
 It is reckoned that every US$1 spent on water, sanitation and hygiene in the developing world gives a return of US$9 - mainly through better health.
-It is also vital to work for good health and plans should be developed that seek to establish medical facilities throughout the entire country as soon as enough nurses and doctors can be found or trained.
+Staying with health plans should also be developed that seek to establish medical facilities throughout the entire country as soon as enough nurses and doctors can be found or trained.
 Education is vital and initially plans should be drawn up to ensure that ALL children have access to free primary school education and eventually secondary schooling.

-Infrastructure, too, should be upgraded so that good transport and communications can be established which would allow food supplies to be easily moved around the country in emergencies.
+Infrastructure, too, should be upgraded so that good transport and communications can be established which would allow food supplies to be easily moved around the country.
 Power shortages should also be tackled.
-Every family should be able to register their own home and plot of land.
-Having a fixed address also allows families to borrow money to improve their homes/smallholdings as well as alerting the authorities to where schools and medical facilities are needed.
-In this way, by giving people the 'basic tools', the 'Partnership for Progress' will help to unlock the potential of the entire nation.
+Every family, too, should be able to register their own home and plot of land: having a fixed address allows families to borrow money to improve their homes/smallholdings as well as alerting the authorities to where schools and medical facilities are needed.
+In this way, by giving people the 'basic tools', this 'Partnership for Progress' will help to unlock the potential of entire nations.

 are going to be used to deliver maximum results.
 In order to remove this